jcarlos-prieto/Chartres3D/README.md

 If you are looking for the web page, plese visit this link: [https://chartres3d.com](https://chartres3d.com)

 This repository contains:
+- *gallery*: Collecton of high quality renders generated with the model
 - *source*: Source code of the model in POV-Ray format
 - *tests*: Collection of test images generated during the construction of the model
-- *docs*: Web page with information about how this was made
-- *docs/gallery*: Collecton of high quality renders generated with the model

 By publishing this model, I want to share the result of a very long and complex project which I am proud of.
 It took me 19 years to complete it in my free time with some gaps of several years.